Applications & Transcript Evaluation for Applicants with International Coursework

 When do I submit the required materials?

 For Fall 2019 PharmD admission, all required materials should be provided after the PharmCAS and UHCOP Supplemental application and $100.00 Supplemental Application fee have been submitted.
-Deadline for Submissions of ALL documents: January 7, 2019.
+Deadline for Submissions of International documents: August 1, 2018.

 Applicants who are not applying for Fall 2019: International transcript evaluation packets will not be retained by UHCOP.